Fire-stick farming: History

 Regular firing favoured not only fire-tolerant or fire-resistant plants, but also encouraged those animals which were favoured by more open country.
 On this basis, it is clear that Aboriginal burning, in many areas at least, did affect the "natural" ecosystem, producing a range of vegetation associations which would maximise productivity in terms of the food requirements of the Aboriginal people.
 Jones goes so far as to say that "through firing over thousands of years, Aboriginal man has managed to extend his natural habitat zone".

 Most of these theories implicate Aboriginal use of fire as a component of the changes to both plant and animal communities within Australia during the last 50,000 years, although the significance of the effect of their burning is far from clear.
 Some have suggested that the intensive use of fire as a tool followed, but was not directly a consequence of, the extinction of the megafauna.
 If the megafauna remained in some areas until the Holocene, evidence is needed from within the last 10,000 years for changes induced by new Aboriginal burning patterns.

 Another factor to be considered is the likelihood that Aboriginal population density increased rapidly and dramatically over the last 5,000 to 10,000 years.

 The stone technology which Aboriginal people had been using with little modification for over 40,000 years diversified and specialised in the last 5,000 years.
 Spear barbs and tips peaked about 2,000 years ago, and then completely disappeared from the archaeological record in south-eastern Australia.
 They were replaced by technologies associated with the exploitation of smaller animals – shell fish hooks and bone points along the coast for fishing, axes for hunting possums across the woodlands, and adzes for sharpening digging sticks along the banks of the larger rivers where the yams were abundant.
 The intensive and regular use of fire was an essential component of this late Holocene shift in resource base.

-Cultural burnings were slowly eradicated after Britain colonised Australia from 1788 onwards.
+Cultural burnings were slowly eradicated after European settlers began to colonise Australia from 1788 onwards.
 Studying the layers of pollen and other organic matter from samples of sedimentary layers of earth from the around the Bolin Bolin billabong in Victoria in 2021 revealed that colonisation brought about the biggest changes in around 10,000 years.
 The samples show a lack of plant biodiversity since then, with huge forests of highly combustible species of eucalypt replacing plants which were less flammable and burn at lower temperatures.
 An early result of the disruption of cool burning was the devastating Black Thursday bushfires in February 1851, which burnt 50,000 km2 of the colony of Victoria.

 Purposes

 There are a number of purposes, including to facilitate hunting, to change the composition of plant and animal species in an area, weed control, hazard reduction, and increase of biodiversity.
-Fire-stick farming had the long-term effect of turning dry forest into savannah, increasing the population of some nonspecific grass-eating species like the kangaroo.
+Fire-stick farming had the long-term effect of turning dry forest into savanna, increasing the populations of grass-eating animals such as kangaroos.